mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_simulators.html.md

   ...
 ```

 The curriculum specifies which simulator it uses.
-The example in the panel to
+The example in the code panel
-the right shows the use of simulator `breakout_simulator`.
+shows the use of simulator `breakout_simulator`.

 ### Discussion

 Simulators are virtual environments designed to simulate a real world situation
 or problem.
-Every simulator has state, a representation of the world inside the
+Every simulator has a state, a representation of the world inside the
 virtual environment.
 This state changes over time in response to actions taken
 by an agent.